RumoOr/Snips-Neustart/README.md

 # Snips-Neustart
-A german knowledge app for Snips.ai that uses WolframAlpha and Google Translate API's.
+A german knowledge app for Snips.ai that uses `WolframAlpha` and `Google Translate`.

 ### Getting Started